ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 1. Create a GitLab repository on the [K-State CS GitLab](https://gitlab.cs.ksu.edu/) instance.
 2. Clone that repository on your own system, and verify that you can make changes, commit them, and push them back to the server.
-3. Clone that repository into a web directory on your Ubuntu droplet named **FRONTEND**.
-You can use the default directory first created in Lab 5.
+3. Clone that repository into a web directory on your Ubuntu droplet named **BACKEND**.
+You can use the default directory first created in Lab 5 (it should be `cis527charlie` in your DNS).
 4. Create a Bash script that will simply use the `git pull` command to get the latest content from the Git repository in the current directory.
-5. Install and configure [webhook](https://github.com/adnanh/webhook) on your Ubuntu droplet named **FRONTEND**.
+5. Install and configure [webhook](https://github.com/adnanh/webhook) on your Ubuntu droplet named **BACKEND**.
 It should listen for all incoming webhooks from GitLab that match a secret key you choose.
 When a hook is received, it should run the Bash script created earlier.
 6. Configure a webhook in your GitLab repository for all Push events using that same secret key and the URL of webhook on your server.
 You may need to make sure your domain name has an A record for the default hostname `@` pointing to your **FRONTEND** server.
 7. To test this setup, you should be able to push a change to the GitLab repository, and see that change reflected on the website automatically.
 8. For offline grading, add the instructor and GTA to the repository as maintainers, and submit the repository and URL where the files can be found in your grading packet.
 Provided the webhook works correctly, they should be able to see a pushed change to the repository update the website.